moralesmiguel/react-assignment-currencyconverter-cardgame/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It consists of a dropwdown menu holding links for a currency converter that allows for simultaneous conversion from one currency to three.
+It also holds a card game where the user has to guess which of the three cards is the winning card.

 ## Available Scripts